JackseNS/fishing/README.md

 Além de ter um software de proteção contra vírus no seu computador, é fundamental usar um gerenciador de senhas para administrar suas credenciais on-line.
 Você precisa ter um gerenciador de senhas porque, atualmente, é muito importante ter senhas diferentes para cada site, porque em caso de violação de dados, os invasores maliciosos irão tentar usar as credenciais descobertas em toda a Web.
 Um dos melhores recursos dos gerenciadores de senhas é o preenchimento automático de formulários de login para minimizar os cliques.

 ## Conclusion

+The first important tip to keep in mind is that most reputable companies do not ask for personal information or account details via email.
+This includes your bank, insurance companies and any company you do business with.
+If you receive an email asking for some kind of account information, delete it immediately and call the company to confirm your account is OK.